akreienbring/s-central/README.md

 Shelly Central is a client (React) / server (nodejs) application to monitor and control your Shelly devices.
 The server collects all relevant information about your devices by using RPC calls and websocket connections.
 The client is a webapplication that makes monitoring and controlling your Shellies easy. <br/>
 Shelly Central is cloudless.
 That means it makes you (sort of) independent from the Shelly Cloud Control Center.

-The server must run in your local network and acts like a broker between your Shellies and the client application.
+The server must run in your local network and acts as a broker between your Shellies and the client application.
 The communication with the client is strictly websocket based.

 ## Features
 Shelly Central supports English, Spanish and German.